-As the weather cools down the idea of being outside becomes more and more appealing.
-So, pop your trainers on, slap on some sun-cream and head out for a family adventure.
-Joyce Au rounds up some of the top hikes and walks for all ages.
-For more seasoned hikers or those looking for something more adventurous, why not try one of Hong Kong's top 10 hiking trails, the city's best walks or head out and explore Hong Kong's secret islands.
+RECOMMENDED: For more seasoned hikers or those looking for something more adventurous, why not try one of Hong Kong's top 10 hiking trails, the city's best walks, or head out and explore Hong Kong's secret islands.

 Once known for its infamous fugitive crocodile, Pui Pui, this rural landscape is ideal for a family field trip and a spot of bird watching.

 A short walk from Yuen Long MTR station, the Nam Sang Wai wetlands are an important habitat for birds, including many migratory species on their annual journey across East Asia.
-So, depending on which season you go in you may be able to spot egrets, cormorants and even rare spoonbills!
+Depending on the season, you may be able to spot birds like egrets, cormorants, or even rare spoonbills!

-There’s no set route to take, simply make your way across the park’s large network of narrow banks between the many ponds.
-But our favourite walk sticks to the southern half of the wetlands and ends at the Nam Sang Wei Ferry Pier.
+There’s no set route to take, simply make your way across the wetland park’s large network of narrow banks between ponds.
+Our favourite trail sticks to the southern half of the wetlands and ends at the Nam Sang Wei Ferry Pier.

 Start point: Nam Sang Wai Wetlands